kaimast/simba/README.md

 `simba` is the command line interface to run experiments.

 ## Desktop UI
-`simba-visualizer` provies a graphical userinterface using wgpu and iced to inspect the blockchain network as the simulation executes.
+`simba-visualizer` provides a graphical userinterface using wgpu and iced to inspect the blockchain network as the simulation executes.

 ## Web UI
 One goal of this simulator is to provide web support, so that it can easily be embedded into blog posts and online tutorials.